ITP-xStory/p5js-shaders/docs/examples/shaders_to_shapes.md

 Try remixing and replacing the shader files with your own shader files.

+Sidenote: When you put a texture or shader on an ellipse it needs to be rendered in 3D, so a fifth parameter that controls the number of vertices in it becomes necessary, or else you'll have sharp corners. setting it to 100 is smooth.
+MouseX is controlling this number.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe
     allow="geolocation; microphone; camera; midi; vr; encrypted-media"